Free Banking Perks for your Employees from Webster

 With the cost of health insurance constantly rising, this is an important perk worth implementing.
 To learn more about how HSAs work, read our earlier post here.

 Why do banks offer these perks for your employees?
 Simple, it helps them attract new customers.
 Do you take advantage of any of these perks?
-If you’d like to, send me an email at firstname.lastname@example.org and I’ll help you figure out your options.
+If you’d like to, send us an email at firstname.lastname@example.org and we will help you figure out your options.
 Please ask us any questions in the comments below.